mansim07/dataplex-labs/lab1/README.md

 # Manage Data Security through Dataplex

+    This is a critial lab.
+Make sure you follow step-by-step and finish applying each of the security policies.
 ## Introduction

 [Cloud Dataplex](https://cloud.google.com/dataplex/docs/lake-security) provides a single control plane for managing data security for distribued data.
 It translates and propagates  data roles to the underlying storage resource, setting the correct roles for each storage resource.
 The benefit is that you can grant a single Dataplex data role at the lake hierarchy (for example, a lake), and Dataplex maintains the specified access to data on all resources connected to that lake (for example, Cloud Storage buckets and BigQuery datasets are referred to by assets in the underlying zones).
 You can specify data roles at lake, zone and asset level.

 In this lab,
  - you will grant data roles to the service accounts created by terraform to own and manage the data
+ - you will learn various ways to monitor the security policy propagation
- - you will learn to apply the security policies both through the Dataplex UI as well Dataplex APIs.
+ - you will learn to apply the security policies both through the Dataplex UI as well Dataplex APIs
  - you will learn how to publish cloud audit logs to bigquery for further analysis and reporting

 ![Dataplex Security](/lab1/resources/imgs/dataplex-security-lab.png)

  ## Task 1: Manage security policies for Consumer Banking Customer Domain
-In this lab task, we will apply the following IAM permissions lake "Consumer Banking - Customer Domain":
+In this lab task, we will apply the following IAM permissions for  "Consumer Banking - Customer Domain" lake:
--  Sub Task 1: Lake Level security pushdown:
-We will grant the customer (user managed) service account (customer-sa@) auto-created by Terraform, the Dataplex Owner role for the "Cosumer Banking - Customer Domain" (lake)
--  Sub Task 2: Zone Level security pushdown:
-We will grant the credit card transaction consumer (user managed) service account (cc-trans-consumer-sa@) Dataplex Data Reader role for the Customer Data Product Zone

-### **Sub-Task 1: Make  customer-sa@ service account the data owner for consumer banking - customer domain**
+### **Sub-Task 1: Make customer-sa@ service account the data owner for consumer banking - customer domain (Lake level pushdown)**

-- **Step1**: Pre-verify data access.
+- **Step 1**: Pre-verify data access.
 Make sure your active account has the Service Account Token Creator role for impersonation.

     - Open Cloud shell and execute the below command to list the tables in the "customer_raw_zone" dataset